Sanatorio Popolare Cantonale di Piotta

 ‘Sanatorio Popolare Cantonale di Piotta’ was built in July 1905 in the hills around the Swiss village Piotta.
 The sanatorium was built in a healthy climate and unspoiled nature far from the highly polluted industrial sites.

 The sanatorium was originally named ‘Sanatorium del Gottardo’ and was founded by doctor Fabrizio Maffi.
-The tragic loss of two of his brothers on tuberculosis has persuaded him to fight the disease.
-The building with 76 hospital rooms was built at a height of 1150 meter above see level.
+The tragic loss of two of his brothers to tuberculosis has persuaded him to fight the disease.
+The building with 76 hospital rooms was built at a height of 1150 meters above sea level.
 The project is designed by the Milanese architect Diego Brioschi.

 1906